Mlaiel/iacherie/multimedia/formats/README.md

 ## 🎯 Overview

 The **Multimedia Formats Module** provides comprehensive support for all modern multimedia formats with AI-powered detection, validation, and optimization capabilities.
-This enterprise-grade system supports the complete Ainflue creator workflow from content upload to distribution.
+This enterprise-grade system supports the complete IA Chérie creator workflow from content upload to distribution.

 ## 🚀 Key Features